 I would also like to bring in my walking practice as I see walking as an act or performance around place and displacement.
 I am thinking of the town I currently live nearby (I live on a farm, 8km’s from town) and how to critically engage with that space which has a history of boundaries/barriers (racial segregation due to Apartheid) but also is a place to explore for its wine and olive producing, as well as natural beauty.
 I want to engage in conversations with people and places.
 I am more aware of ‘forced pedestrianism’ here, compared to my own luxury of making choices of where, when, and how or with whom I walk.
 I will look at the work of Doreen Massey to contextualize my learning.
 Ideas are developing around using a map combined with soundscapes that could take a walker around town to listen to stories of history, memory, loss and daily living.
 The way I am looking at it is to give authority to the narrative and not a physical map.
 In my mind it can become an appropriation of digital tools to create a new experience and move through a space, an embodied experience, that I am seeking to share.
 I hope a user/walker can in this way discover the ‘unexpected’, just like explore gestures with materials in the above exercises.

 Bickis, Heidi, 2016.
-Inhabiting grey space and unravelling bodily outlines: Engaging with Julie Mehretu’s lined abs-tractions.
-SagePup Pdf online at https:// journals-sagepub-com.ucreative.idm.oclc.org (accessed online on 8 June 2021)
+Inhabiting grey space and unraveling bodily outlines: Engaging with Julie Mehretu’s lined abs-tractions.
+SagePup Pdf [online] Available at: https:// journals-sagepub-com.ucreative.idm.oclc.org (accessed online on 8/06/21)

 Draw, Isabelle,, Lajer-Burcharth, Ewa, Painting beyond itself the medium in the post-medium condition Digital copy from contentstore.cla.co.uk

 Kentridge William, Drawing Lesson 1 (. ) At: